-My commission expires: (2-31-10)
+My commission expires: (2 - 3 - 10)

-PLAT OF SURVEY

-PART OF SECTION 23, T81N, R5E 5TH P.M., CITY OF CLINTON, CLINTON COUNTY, IOWA

-CITY OF LOW MOOR, IOWA LINGLE

-A 30.00 foot wide permanent easement for municipal sanitary sewer and water main purposes across part of the real estate described in the Warranty Deed dated April 30, 1974 and filed May 1, 1974 as Document No. 2134-74 at the Clinton County, Iowa Recorder's Office, and located in the West Half of the Southcast Quarter of Section 23, Township 81 North, Range 5 East of the 5th P.M., City of Clinton, Clinton County, Iowa, the centerline of said 30.00 foot permanent easement being described as follows:

-Commencing at the south quarter corner of said Section 23;

-Thence North 00 degrees 01 minutes 28 seconds West (assumed bearing) along the west line of the Southeast Quarter of said Section 23 a distance of 189.14 feet to the point of beginning of the centerline of said permanent easement;

-Thence South 81 degrees 36 minutes 12 seconds East along said centerline 349.37 feet and said centerline there terminating,

-A 40.00 foot wide permanent easement for municipal sanitary sewer and water main purposes across part of the real estate described in the Warranty Deed dated April 30, 1974 and filed May 1, 1974 as Document No. 2134-74 at the Clinton County, Iowa Recorder's Office, and located in the West Half of the Southeast Quarter of Section 23, Township 81 North, Range 5 East of the 5th P.M., City of Clinton, Clinton County, Iowa, the centerline of said 40.00 foot permanent easement being described as follows:

-Beginning at the terminus of the above described permanent easement,

-Thence North 80 degrees 12 minutes 54 seconds East along said centerline 150.01 feet;

-Thence South 82 degrees 35 minutes 12 seconds East along said centerline 459.50 feet and said centerline there terminating.

-The above described permanent easements contain 0.80 acres more or less.

-IIW ENGINEERS & SURVEYORS, P.C.
-TOGETHER WITH a 50.00 foot wide temporary construction easement located northerly of and adjoining the above described permanent easements as shown on sheet 1 hereof, containing 0.72 acres more or less.

-VOICE (563) 556-2464 FAX (563) 556-7811

-PLAT NO. 47-IA-

-PROJ.
-NO. 159-0

-?;\09\159\159-02\DWG\C!VIL\EASEME

-10-02-09 SHEET 2 of 2

-DATE REVISED: DECEMBER 22, 2009
+JUDITH L. MELAND Commission Number 167854 M/ Commission Expires easement bring described as follows: Commancing at the south quarter corner of said Section 23; There south the point of beginning of the centerline of said permanent essement; There South 81 degrees 01 minutes 32 seconds West (asumet bearing) along the west line of the Southeast Quarter of said Section 23 a distance of 189.14 feet to the point of beginning of the centerline of said permanent essement; Thates South 81 degrees 36 minutes 12 seconds East along said centerline fag.
+34.57 feet and said centerline there terminating.
+A 40.06 foot wide permanent essement for municipal sanitary sever and water main purposes across part of the real estat else ciribed in the Warrany Deel dated April 30, 1974 and filed May 1, 1974 as Document No. 21347 at the Clinton.
+Clinton County, Jowa, the centerline of said 40.00 foot permanent essement being described as follows: Beginning at the terminus of the above described permanent assement, Thence South 82 degrees 15 minutes 73 seconds East along said centerline 150.01 feet; Theree South 82 degrees 15 minutes 12 seconds East along said centerline 149.510 feet and said centerline factors Theree South 82 degrees 15 minutes 12 seconds East along said centerline 140.510 feet and said centerline factors Theree South 82 degrees 15 minutes 12 seconds East along said centerline 150.01 feet; There South 82 degrees 15 minutes 12 seconds East along said centerline 149.510 feet and said centerline factors there down described permanent casement located northerly of and adjoining the above described permanent assements on sheet 1 hereof, containing 0.72 acres more or less.
+TOGETHER WITH a 50.00 foot wide temporary construction easement located northerly of and adjoining the above described permanent assements on sheet 1 hereof, containing 0.72 acres more or less. --

-Date: February 05, 2010 Time: 2:58 P.M.

-Fee \$ 342 R.E.
-Transfer Tax \$
+Document # 2010-00759 Date:February 05, 2010 Time: 2:58 P.M.
+Fee §349 R.E.
+Transfer Tax § Steve Mangan-Clinton County IA Recorder